Chipotles En Adobo

 1 cup water

 1. Deseed and devein the chiles anchos and chiles pasilla by making a slit lengthwise, turning them inside out and removing the stem and all the seeds and membranes.
 Use rubber gloves if you want to be keep the heat-producing chemical, capsaicin, off your hands.
+Place the chiles in a saucepan and cover them with water.
+Bring to boil, turn off the heat and let the chiles soak for 20 minutes.
+Set aside.

 2. Place all the chipotle chiles in a large saucepan and cover them with water.
 Bring the water to a boil.
 Then turn off the heat and let the chipotles soak for 30 minutes to 1 hour to rehydrate.
 Make sure the chipotles remain intact.
 (They can also soak in cold water overnight.)